Our Vision

 Our mission

 The T.I.M.E.
 Association is a network of leading technical universities and engineering schools founded in Paris in 1989.
 The members have a strong international dimension in their research, teaching and industrial relations and are all committed to international cooperation, student exchanges and recognition of studies abroad.
-The association consists of 57 members in 25 countries including Australia, Argentina, Brazil, Canada, China, Russia, Japan in addition to the main European countries.
+The association consists of 56 members in 24 countries including Australia, Argentina, Brazil, Canada, China, and Japan in addition to the main European countries.

 The main purpose of T.I.M.E. is to facilitate the exchange of students for double master’s degrees in engineering.
 Since its creation, over 3,000 carefully selected students have graduated with two master’s degrees and they have enjoyed a rapid career progression in industry and in other fields of activity.
 T.I.M.E. double degree graduates are mobile, adaptable and culturally aware.
 In addition to double degrees, T.I.M.E. enables its members to: